Interdisciplinary PLC at William Aberhart High School

 - Guiding Student Progress.
 Throughout the semester, participants will connect regularly with students to guide their work and get feedback from the Aberhart team about the work they are doing with the class.

 - Project Culmination & Assessment.
 Participants will reconnect with their students and support them as they finish their interdisciplinary projects.

 - A Public Celebration of Learning.
 A core part of the scholarship of teaching and learning is sharing your work with other educators.
 You, your partner teachers, and your students will be invited to a public celebration of learning at the school to showcase the students' work and recognize participants' contributions.

-- Orientation Session: This half-day session will take place before the end of the 2019-2020 school year (most likely in May or June).
+- Orientation Session: This half-day session will take place before the end of the 2020-2021 school year

 - Identifying Student Interest and Introducing the Interdisciplinary Project: These steps will take place in early September during the school day at William Aberhart (between 9:00am and 3:40pm).
 The specific time will depend on your EDUC class schedule as well as the subject areas for your students' interdisciplinary project.

 - Review Student Proposals and Offer Feedback: This will also take place in September, based on the times you are able to be in the school to connect with the students.

 - Guiding Student Progress: We encourage participants to be at the school as often as possible to meet with their students as they work on their projects.
 During September and October, this will take place outside of your class times at times that make sense for the groups you are working with.
 Online connections, which will be arranged with the school, will serve as another way to stay in touch with your students as they continue their work.

 - Public Celebration of Learning: January 2023.
 This is the end of the students' semester and a critical point for being able to debrief their project and celebrate their work from the term.